DEIM-Management-System/Manual/forPresenter_en.md

     * Soon after entering the oVice venue, you can start the Q and A.
     * After answering all questions from the session chairs, the commentator, and audiences, if you still have the remaining time, you can enjoy discussion with other presenters.
 16. At the time of ending the session, an organizer announces the end of the session.
-    * You can exit from the oVice venue by closing the browser tab or window.
+    * You can leave from the oVice venue by closing the browser tab or window.
     * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other audiences.
 17. After presentation, you may receive questions about your study on the bulletin board for each session.
 Try to reply them.